-This is the Homepage of Rhyl Lifeboat station in North Wales, 1 of over 250 R.N.L.I. stations which cover the complete coastline of the British Isles and Ireland, including inland waters.
+This is the Homepage of Rhyl Lifeboat station in North Wales, one of over 250 R.N.L.I. stations which cover the complete coastline of the British Isles and Ireland, including inland waters.

 Remember – if you think you see someone in trouble at sea, dial 999 and ask for “COASTGUARD”

-Next Inshore boat exercise: Normally (depending on weather conditions) the ILB will exercise Sunday mornings about 1030-1200, and also with the AWB on exercise.
+See all-weather paragraph above.
+Normally (depending on weather conditions) the ILB will exercise Sunday mornings about 10 am to 12 noon, and also with the AWB on exercise.

 Did you know?
 The lifeboat is crewed by volunteers.

 When a call comes in, crew members may be at work, or at home.
 The coastguard pages the crew and they jump into action, attending the lifeboat station as quickly as they can do safely.
-Once at the station a ﬂurry of activity occurs: the best team for the job from the available crew is picked arrangements are made to ready the boats and tractors whilst the crew are kitting up communication is maintained with the Coastguard to get as much information as possible the boats leave the boathouse as preparations for launching continue along the beach LAUNCH !
+Once at the station the coxswain or helm (for the ILB) picks the best team for the job from the available crew.
+The shore crew ready boats and tractors whilst the boat crew are kitting up.
+Communication is maintained with the Coastguard to get as much information as possible before the boats leave the boathouse to LAUNCH !

 We’re always ready to respond!